-However, there are rare circumstances where some types of discrimination can be justified.
+There are rare circumstances where some types of discrimination can be justified.
 Under certain limited circumstances (Section 13 Equality Act) discrimination may be lawful if this is categorised as a genuine occupational requirement (GOR) and/or a genuine occupational qualification (GOQ).
 These exceptions are very narrow and will be strictly interpreted by any court or tribunal.
 There is also variation in the exceptions depending on what type of discrimination is alleged.
-If you believe that you have a situation, which might arise within an exception, you are encouraged to speak with a representative of HR.
+If you believe that you have a situation, which might arise within an exception, you are encouraged to speak with the Equality and Diversity Team or the Employment Services Team.